SpeckiJ/IoT-Benchmark/README.md

 # FROST-Benchmark

-A set of tools to run load-tests on a SensorThings API compatible service.
+A set of tools to run load-tests on a service implementing [SensorThingsAPI Version 1.1 Draft](https://portal.ogc.org/files/92752).

 ## Use